Decision Machines: Congruent Decision Trees: Logical Decision Machines

-We call this \emph{template matching interpretation} of decision trees\eqref{Tree} because it is to select the prediction value based on similarity between template vectors of leaf nodes and the tests results of input samples.
+We call the proof \ref{correctness} the \emph{template matching interpretation} of decision trees because it is to select the prediction value based on similarity between template vectors and the result vector of instances.
+We can obtain the convex-concave upper bound on empirical loss proved in \cite{norouzi2015efficient} and use the non-greedy methods therein to train the logical decision machines.